Mozesmyint/Mozesmyint/README.md

 ### Hi there, My name is Mozes Aung👋

 I am a student at Mount Royal University in my 3rd year for the Bachelors Of Computer Information Systems program.
+My time at MRU has been what I can best describe as an adventure and a thirst for knowledge for any and every avenue of learning.
+This platform serves as a repository for my academic and personal projects, reflecting my journey in the world of technology.

+My education thus far has given me the skills to tackle any challenge using the knowledge I have learned during my academic studies.
+I am committed to learning as much as I can and applying my now and future skills to furthering my thirst of knowledge.
+I'm looking foward to using my knowledge in a collaborative environment and growing as a person through the many endeavours awaiting.

+Apart from programming, my interests include gaming and reading, which complement my technical pursuits.
+My goal is to leverage my growing skill set in technology to give back to the community that has been instrumental in my development.
+I am enthusiastic about collaborating on projects that are not only challenging but also serve a greater purpose.

 <!--
 **Mozesmyint/Mozesmyint** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.